-A Criminal Background Check (CBC) must be completed prior to enrollment at TTUHSC SCHOOL OF NURSING in compliance with TTUHSC OP 10.20.
+A Criminal Background Check (CBC) must be complete and clear prior to enrollment at TTUHSC EP SCHOOL OF NURSING in compliance with TTUHSC OP 10.20.
 Each student is responsible for the cost of his/her CBC and any additional fees.

-Undergraduate students will complete the Criminal Background Check process through the Texas Board of Nursing, Instructions on the process for complying with this requirement will be sent to all new incoming students in the orientation information.
-This is in accordance with SON OP 30.312.
+Undergraduate students will complete and clear the Criminal Background Check process through the Texas Board of Nursing, Instructions on the process for complying with this requirement will be sent to all new incoming students in the orientation information.
+This is in accordance with GGHSON OP 30.312.

-The following searches are required for students pursuing clinical training through TTUHSC:
+The following searches are required for students pursuing clinical training through TTUHSC EP:

 - Criminal History Record Information Search (including all residences for the last seven years);

 - Social Security Number Trace (residential history, state and year SSN issued);

 - Sex Offender Registry;

 - Office of Inspector General Sanction

 - Report;

 - General Services Administration

-- Excluded List;
+- Excluded List:

 - Office of Foreign Asset Control; and

-• Texas State Exclusion List.
+Texas State Exclusion List.